thillRobot/carla_simulator/docs/ros_bridge.md

-https://cyaninfinite.com/ros-cv-bridge-with-python-3/ This contains the is the solution to building cv_bridge, compile the version for noetic
+https://cyaninfinite.com/ros-cv-bridge-with-python-3/ This contains the solution to building cv_bridge, compile the version for noetic